denten-books/plain-text/1-metaphor.md

 intolerant dialogue partner [@walther_-line_1974, 379;
 @gaines_timesharing_1986, 15].

-The conversational intermediary of Colossal Cave Adventure understood roughly 295 commands, and knew about 1,600 words in response, arranged into several hundred canned phrases.[^ln1-count] Faced with an unfamiliar word, it could only repeat "That's not a verb I recognise."
+The conversational intermediary of *Colossal Cave Adventure* understood roughly 295 commands, and knew about 1,600 words in response, arranged into several hundred canned phrases.[^ln1-count] Faced with an unfamiliar word, it could only repeat "That's not a verb I recognise."

 By the 1980s, a new breed of metaphorical interfaces gained widespread prominence.
-If *Colossal Cave Adventure* epitomized the conversational model of computing, games like the early but popular Pong, Space Invaders, and Donkey Kong heralded the paradigm of "direct manipulation."
-According to Ben Shneiderman, the researcher who coined the term in 1982, direct manipulation involved three key principles:
+If *Colossal Cave Adventure* epitomized the conversational model of computing, games like *Pong*, *Space Invaders*, and *Donkey Kong* heralded the paradigm of "direct manipulation."
+According to Ben Shneiderman, the researcher who coined the term in 1982, direct manipulation involved three key
+principles:

 1. Continuous representation of the object of interest.
 2. Physical actions or labelled button presses instead of complex syntax.